 At this point in the poem the speaker branches out from his descriptions of his grandfather to spend time speaking on the others who have come to visit.
 There are the “housewives” who gather round “their potions,” most likely a reference to cooking, and bring food for the ailing old man.
 There are also the “gossips” who are always seeking out new topics, visiting and “ask[ing]” about “you.”

-The neighbours are said to care for his “weal,” or well-being.
+The neighbors are said to care for his “weal,” or well-being.
 They all have come with the best intentions, willing to do what they need to to help.
 There are also many “good men” who come and pray at the grandfather’s feet.
 No matter who visits though, everyone looks sad.

 The child is having a hard time comprehending what is going on.
 He doesn’t understand why his “Dad” is “ailing.”